Originally published: 24 March 2026

 Typical uses include:

-- Working with fine or hazardous dust
+- Working with fine airborne dust

-- Higher-risk construction tasks
+- Higher-risk industrial environments

 Choosing the right respirator for the job